isomerpages/moe-hci/_college/Academic Programmes.md

 **Geography**

-Royal Geographical Society (with the Institute of British Geographers)

 <center>Geography is the study of Earth’s landscapes, peoples, places and environments...<br>bridging the social sciences with the natural sciences... and puts [the]  <br>understanding of social and physical processes within the context of places and regions...<br>[Geography]  helps us all to be more socially and environmentally sensitive, informed and responsible citizens...<br><b>Royal Geographical Society (with the Institute of British Geographers)</b></center>